AdobeDocs/experience-platform.en/help/xdm/field-groups/profile/consents.md

 >
 >You are not expected to set this value directly, since the Adobe Experience Platform Mobile SDK automatically sets it when appropriate.

-## Ingesting data using the mixin {#ingest}
+## Ingesting data using the field group {#ingest}

-In order to use the [!DNL Consents & Preferences] mixin to ingest consent data from your customers, you must create a dataset based on a schema that contains that mixin.
+In order to use the [!DNL Consents & Preferences] field group to ingest consent data from your customers, you must create a dataset based on a schema that contains that field group.

-See the tutorial on [creating a schema in the UI](http://www.adobe.com/go/xdm-schema-editor-tutorial-en) for steps on how to assign mixins to fields.
-Once you have created a schema containing a field with the [!DNL Consents & Preferences] mixin, refer to the the section on [creating a dataset](../../../catalog/datasets/user-guide.md#create) in the dataset user guide, following the steps to create a dataset with an existing schema.
+See the tutorial on [creating a schema in the UI](http://www.adobe.com/go/xdm-schema-editor-tutorial-en) for steps on how to assign field groups to fields.
+Once you have created a schema containing a field with the [!DNL Consents & Preferences] field group, refer to the the section on [creating a dataset](../../../catalog/datasets/user-guide.md#create) in the dataset user guide, following the steps to create a dataset with an existing schema.

 >[!IMPORTANT]
 >
->If you want to send consent data to [!DNL Real-time Customer Profile], it is required that you create a [!DNL Profile]-enabled schema based on the [!DNL XDM Individual Profile] class that contains the [!DNL Consents & Preferences] mixin.
+>If you want to send consent data to [!DNL Real-time Customer Profile], it is required that you create a [!DNL Profile]-enabled schema based on the [!DNL XDM Individual Profile] class that contains the [!DNL Consents & Preferences] field group.
 The dataset that you create based on that schema must also be enabled for [!DNL Profile].
 Refer to the tutorials linked above for specific steps related to [!DNL Real-time Customer Profile] requirements for schemas and datasets.
 >
 >In addition, you must also ensure that your merge policies are configured to prioritize the dataset(s) that contain the latest consent and preference data, in order for customer profiles to be updated correctly.
 See the overview on [merge policies](../../../rtcdp/profile/merge-policies.md) for more information.